If you’ve had any concerns about buying a new home during these uncertain times, now is actually a great opportunity.

 During this pandemic, almost 3.8 million Americans applied for unemployment.
 On the other hand, some people got to keep their jobs but had their salaries cut in half due to the financial toll most companies are experiencing.
 However, there is a portion that was not affected by this situation or experienced little change.
 In order to make the decision of buying a home, you’ll need to be certain of your employment status, now and in the future.
 Job security will help you qualify for a loan or mortgage, lowering your monthly interest rates.

 A good credit score is very important when it comes to buying a home, and it is something that lenders pay close attention to when assessing your application.
 Not only does your credit history determine the interest rate you get from the bank, but it also affects your monthly payments.
 Your credit score should make it possible for you to comfortably afford the down payment, closing costs, and monthly mortgage payments.
+If you have a low credit score, dont fret, you can calculate how much you can borrow on a fha loan calculator this will give you a rough idea of monthly payments and loan amount.
 Having a budget plan will help you plan out the financial aspect of this purchase.
 It’s advised that you set aside a yearly amount of the property’s price for repairs and maintenance.
 You should also look into your debt-to-income ratio (DTI) and make sure it’s less than 45% to ensure you can afford this purchase.

 If there is a possibility for another move in your future, you might want to hold off on buying a house.
 While contemplating this purchase, you need to be sure you’ll be staying in this house for the next 5 years at least because this is when you start breaking even with its costs and can actually turn it into a successful investment.
 You need to also consider your current lifestyle and goals for the future.
 If you’re planning on starting a family, you’ll need to pick a familial neighborhood in a good school district.
 Make sure there are no necessary big purchases on the horizon that might make buying a home more difficult.